 - At least 18 years of age

-- 1 year on job, or 2 years in same line of work (no seasonal or temporary employment)
+- One year on the job, or 2 years in the same line of work2

-- No derogatory credit and previous auto trade line
+- No derogatory credit or previous auto loans

 - Talk to us before you shop.